jtejido/basset-ir/README.markdown

 3. JaccardIndex() - Also known as Intersection over Union or Jaccard-Tanimoto Coefficient.
 4. TverskyIndex() - A Generalization of JaccardIndex and DiceSimilarity.
 TverskyIndex accepts parameters, so please take a look at the class.
 5. Euclidean() - Simple computation using Euclidean Norm.
-6. SqrtCosineSimilarity() - SqrtCosine implementation using HellingerDistance norm.
+6. SqrtCosineSimilarity() - Square Root Cosine implementation using HellingerDistance norm.
+Much better in high-dimensional vector/s.

 VectorSpaceModel also accepts Feature Extraction for building the tf-idf vector (default is TfIdfFeatureExtraction).